Oluwapelumi99/BMW_Trivia/README.md

 - The quiz questions and options have been put together using a LIST and a for loop was used to iterate over the list which contains the questions, options, corrects answers, incorrect answers and comments.

 ## Testing
-- I have added some
+- I have added the input function and I have put measures in place to make sure the right details are inputed.

 ## Manual testing
 #### Input Validation